A Rapist in Your Path: Origins in Chile

 Although initially planned for October 2019, the debut of the piece was delayed due to nationwide protests.
-Finally, on 20 November, "Un violador en tu camino" was performed for the first time in public at Plaza Aníbal Pinto in downtown Valparaíso.
+Finally, on 20 November, "Un violador en tu camino" was performed for the first time in public at Aníbal Pinto Square in downtown Valparaíso.
 On 25 November, in commemoration of the International Day for the Elimination of Violence against Women, various groups of women performed "Un violador en tu camino" in multiple locations in Santiago, the capital of Chile.
 Following widespread participation in Chile, the creators called for women in other countries to perform their own renditions of the piece.
 In Temuco, a city in southern Chile, indigenous Mapuche women performed a translated version of "Un violador en tu camino" in Mapudungun.

 While the dance was originally conceived as a critique of rape culture and state violence in general, it resonated even more deeply with Chilean women following incidents of sexual violence against protesters during the October 2019 demonstrations.
 In response to these events, the creators decided to adapt the piece specifically to address the actions of the police.
 The Instituto Nacional de Derechos Humanos (National Human Rights Institute) reported that between 17 October 2019 and 13 March 2020, they had initiated legal action on behalf of 282 victims of torture with sexual violence perpetrated by the police and other government agents during the protests.
 Reports indicate that sexual violence was also used as a form of torture during the military dictatorship in Chile from 1973 to 1990.

 Although not originally conceived as a protest piece, widespread performances by demonstrators contributed to its international recognition.